PrestaShop/open-source/content/project-organization/people-and-roles.md

 ### Software Developers in Test

-Software Developers in Test provide technical vision, review contribution and write automated tests, which help accelerate the testing process.
+Software Developers in Test provide technical vision, review contributions, and write automated tests, which help accelerate the testing process.

 Current Software Developers in Test: